List of content you will read in this article:

 During the connection, you will be prompted with a warning.
 Disregard this message and continue.

 Now select the Xvnc session and enter the username and password.
-You can use the root user account or any other user accounts on the system.
+You can use the root user account or any other user account on the system.

 After the login is successful, the default Xfce desktop is visible.
 Bravo!
-Your local machine is now ready to interact with the remote desktop.
+Your local machine is now ready to interact with Ubuntu RDP.

 The Xrdp server assists you to control your Ubuntu server from a local desktop via a graphical interface.
-We hope that this tutorial helps you in the successful installation of RDP in Ubuntu 20.
+We hope that this tutorial helps you in the successful installation of XRDP in Ubuntu 20.
 Let us know in the comments below if you encountered an error or problem during the installation, we will get back to you with the solution.
+Also, one of our suggestions is to buy rdp admin access.
+Because you need it before you do anything.
+So have a good experience by buying it.